-- CPU utilization is not necessarily a good parameter of utilization of a Hadoop node.
-A fully utilized cluster may not be CPU bound.
+- CPU utilization is not necessarily a good parameter of the utilization of a Hadoop node.
+A fully utilized cluster may not be CPU-bound.
 Conversely, a cluster doing a lot of network IO may be fully utilized without showing high CPU utilization.
-Coming up with a fixed utilization criteria is hard as the resource usage depends on workload.
+Coming up with fixed utilization criteria is hard as resource usage depends on the workload.

-- Current cluster load is a poor predictor for future load.
-Unlike web workloads – that move up and down relatively smoothly – Hadoop workloads are very bursty.
+- The current cluster load is a poor predictor for the future load.
+Unlike web workloads – which move up and down relatively smoothly – Hadoop workloads are very bursty.
 A cluster may be CPU maxed out for a couple of minutes and then immediately become idle.
-Any Hadoop auto-scaling technology has to take into account anticipated future load – not just current one.
+Any Hadoop auto-scaling technology has to take into account anticipated future load – not just the current one.

 - Hadoop nodes cannot be removed from the cluster even if idle.
-An idle MapReduce slave node may hold data that’s required by reducers.
-Similarly – removing HDFS datanodes can be risky without decommissioning them first.
+An idle MapReduce slave node may hold data that are required by reducers.
+Similarly – removing HDFS data nodes can be risky without decommissioning them first.
 We can’t afford to lose all copies of some datasets that may be required.
 Working with these constraints required access to Hadoop’s internal data structures.

 Fortunately, we have had extensive experience with Hadoop internals during our days at Facebook.
-The Facebook installation was the most advanced in terms of pulling in new functionality available in latest open-source Hadoop repositories and testing, fixing and deploying those features at ridiculous scale.
+The Facebook installation was the most advanced in terms of pulling in new functionality available in the latest open-source Hadoop repositories and testing, fixing, and deploying those features at a ridiculous scale.